 Grants from organizations such as the U.S. Department of Education, the Texas Education Agency and the Job Training Partnership Program provide financial support to students.
 For information on these opportunities, contact the department.
 For information about other financial assistance programs, visit the Financial Aid website.

 Yunjo An, Associate Professor and Department Chair; Ph.D., Indiana University.
 Game-based learning; complex problem solving.

 Rose Baker, Associate Professor; Ph.D., Pennsylvania State University.
 Workplace learning; performance improvement.

 Aleshia Hayes, Assistant Professor; Ph.D., University of Central Florida.
 VR, AR, and simulation-based learning.

-Karen Johnson, Assistant Professor; Ph.D., University of Minnesota.
+Karen Johnson, Associate Professor; Ph.D., University of Minnesota.
 Workplace learning and training solutions.

 Gerald A. Knezek, Regents Professor; Ph.D., University of Hawaii.
 Technology integration; telecommunications; educational research and measurement.

 Youngjin Lee, Associate Professor; Ph.D., University of Illinois.
 Learning analytics.